 The NVIDIA GTX 1060 is the highest recommended graphics for Rocket League gaming PC build.
 This is essentially a graphics card that you would want to buy IF you want to play on 4K!

-As tested by Notebookcheck.net, the GTX 1060 is an overkill for gaming at merely FHD as it can maintain 250 FPS on high details.
+As tested by Notebookcheck.net, the GTX 1060 is overkill for gaming at merely FHD as it can maintain 250 FPS on great details.

-Therefore, unless you want to play on an FHD 240Hz monitor or on a 4k monitor, you do not need a GTX 1060.
+Therefore, unless you want to play on an FHD 240Hz monitor or a 4K monitor, you do not need a GTX 1060.

 III.
 RAM Requirement by PC For Rocket League

-As far as the RAM goes, the minimum and the maximum requirements for Rocket League range from 4 GB DDR4 to 8 GB DDR4.
+Regarding the RAM, the minimum and maximum requirements for Rocket League range from 4 GB DDR4 to 8 GB DDR4.

 In any case, I recommend that you at least go for an 8 GB DDR4 capacity for your desktop PC for Rocket League.
 While the game itself would not use anything close to 4 GB of RAM, a higher amount of RAM would ensure system stability.